 - Less is more.
 You don’t have to throw your hardest.

 - If you keep these things in mind, you’ll be hitting bullseyes in no time.
-Now that you have a grasp of the basics of axe throwing, you just need to figure out when to come to BATL, The Backyard Axe Throwing League.
+Now that you have a grasp of the basics of axe throwing, you just need to figure out when to come to BATL Axe Throwing.

 THE BIG AXE